gzuuus/nips/XX.md

 }
 ```

-##### Service Processing (buyer → merchant)
+##### Automatic Processing (buyer → merchant)
-In this mode, the merchant uses a service to process payments automatically without manual interaction.
-The key difference is that the buyer initiates the transaction using information provided by the merchant's chosen service.
-To enhance security and verifiability, the merchant SHOULD use [NIP-89](89.md) application handlers to define their preferred payment processing service and prevent fake services from issuing fraudulent payment requests.
+In this mode, the merchant have to set valid payment options in its kind:`0` event, or use a service to send payment requests without manual interaction.
+The key difference is that the buyer initiates the payment request using information provided by the merchant.
+To enhance security and verifiability, the merchant SHOULD use [NIP-89](89.md) "application handlers" to define their preferrece in what service their buyers should use, and prevent fake services from issuing fraudulent payment requests.
+Merchants should be concious about the limitations of relying in an automatic payment request service, since users MUST use the recommended service announced by the merchant using [NIP-89](89.md).
+In the case their users dont use the preferred merchant service they MAY not receive the information to proceed with the payment request.

 ```jsonc
 {